ajfriesen/PokyPow/README.md

 ![Home Assistant Panel](images/pokypow-home-assistant-gui.png)

-Just connect your power, reset and power led front panel connector to appropriate pin pairs, power the ESP8266 and you can turn on and off your PC via Home Assistant.
+Just connect your power, reset and power led front panel connector to appropriate pin pairs, power the PokyPow via USB-C or an internal USB2.0 header.
+Now you can turn on/off your PC and check if it is running via Home Assistant.

 ## Use cases